python/mypy/docs/source/type_quals.rst

    versions of mypy.
 The final qualifiers are available in ``typing_extensions`` module.
 When the semantics is stable, they will be added to ``typing``.

-There are several situations where static guarantees about non-redefinition of certain names (or references in general) can be useful.
-One such example is module or class level constants, user might want to guard them against unintentional modifications:
+You can declare a variable or attribute as final, which means that the variable must not be assigned a new value after initialization.
+This is often useful for module and class level constants as a way to prevent unintended modification.
+Mypy will prevent further assignments to final names in type-checked code:

 .. code-block:: python

+   from typing_extensions import Final

-   RATE = 3000
+   RATE: Final = 3000
    class Base:
-       DEFAULT_ID = 0
+       DEFAULT_ID: Final = 0

    # 1000 lines later

-   class Derived(Base):
-       DEFAULT_ID = 1  # this may be unintentional

-   RATE = 300  # this too
+   RATE = 300  # Error: can't assign to final attribute Base.DEFAULT_ID = 1  # Error: can't override a final attribute

-Another example is where a user might want to protect certain instance attributes from overriding in a subclass:
+Another use case for final attributes is where a user wants to protect certain instance attributes from overriding in a subclass:

 .. code-block:: python

    import uuid
+   from typing_extensions import Final

    class Snowflake:
        """An absolutely unique object in the database""" def __init__(self) -> None:
-           self.id = uuid.uuid4()
+           self.id: Final = uuid.uuid4()

    # 1000 lines later

    class User(Snowflake):
-       id = uuid.uuid4()  # This has valid type, but the meaning
+       id = uuid.uuid4()  # Error: can't override a final attribute
-                          # may be wrong

 Some other use cases might be solved by using ``@property``, but note that both above use cases can't be solved this way.
-For such situations, one might want to use ``typing.Final``.
+For such situations, one might want to use ``typing_extensions.Final``.

 Definition syntax
 -----------------

-The ``typing.Final`` type qualifier indicates that a given name or attribute should never be re-assigned, re-defined, nor overridden.
+The ``typing_extensions.Final`` type qualifier indicates that a given name or attribute should never be re-assigned, re-defined, nor overridden.
 It can be used in one of these forms:

 * The simplest one is ``ID: Final = 1``.
 Note that unlike gor generic classes this is *not* the same as ``Final[Any]``.
 Here mypy will infer type ``int``.